All Collections

 • Alternatively, click Win + R and type cmd.
 Press Enter - this will run the Terminal

-Follow the steps described in this tutorial to configure Putty.
+Follow the steps described in this tutorial to configure Putty: How to Use PuTTY SSH Client.

 Step 3 - Connect

-If you chose PuTTY, make sure to follow this tutorial to connect.
+If you chose PuTTY, make sure to follow these steps to connect: How to Connect PuTTY.

 If you chose Terminal, simply copy this code from your hPanel: